#1 It is terrible at educating

 #3 Not naming your damn characters

 This might be a minor point to many, but I felt myself getting increasingly agitated by the show’s unwillingness to name its own characters.
-The story makes a point of it that the protagonists, a red and white blood cell, are but two in a countless flow of largely-identical kinsmen, yet these two always end up finding each other and, alongside several other cells, form friendships.
+The story makes a point of it that the protagonists, a red and white blood cell, are but two in a countless flow of largely-identical kinsmen.
+The odds of them ever meeting again ought to be immeasurably small, yet these two always end up finding each other and become something of a team.
 To still have them call each other by species at that point comes off as weird.

 It feels really impersonal and makes it harder to get attached to these characters, which you’d figure would be the entire point of anthropomorphizing something.
 This also just served to confuse me about how many of some cells there are.
 Are all the T cells called Killer T or is it just the one dude we keep seeing?
 Are there only one Mast Cell, B Cell, and NK Cell?
 They are the only types of cells presented as unique, so I suppose.
 Why are all the millions of basic cells presented as unique people, while all the macrophages are clones of the exact same lady?